A General Lower Bound for the Limited Augmented Zarankiewicz Number based upon Complete Graphs: Introduction

 and established that \(\operatorname{BSR}(m,2)=z_L(m,2)=z(m,2)=m+1\) and \(\operatorname{BSR}(3,3)=z_L(3,3)=z(3,3)=6\).
 Moreover, they showed \(z_L(4,3)=z(4,3)+1=8\), \(z_L(4,4)=z(4,4)+1=10\), and obtained lower bounds \(z_L(5,3)\ge z(5,3)+1=9\), \(z_L(5,4)\ge z(5,4)+2=12\), \(z_L(5,5)\ge z(5,5)+2=14\).
 These results demonstrate that \(z_L(m,n)\) is a better lower bound for \(\operatorname{BSR}(m,n)\) than the classical Zarankiewicz number \(z(m,n)\).

 In this paper, we show that \(z_L(m,n)\) is a natural combinatorial extension of \(z(m,n)\) in its own right.
 Section 2 recalls the definition of limited augmented bipartite graphs and generalized \(C_4\)-cycles.
-In Section 3, we present a construction that adds two within-block 2-edges to the incidence graph of \(K_{4t}\), yielding a linear gap \(z_L - z = 2t\).
-This construction is then significantly improved in Section 4 by adding \emph{eight} symmetric cross-block 2-edges for each pair of distinct 4-vertex blocks, leading to our main result (Theorem~\ref{thm:maximal_K4t}):
+In Section 3, we present a construction that adds two within-block 2-edges, and \emph{eight} symmetric cross-block 2-edges for each pair of distinct 4-vertex blocks, to the incidence graph of \(K_{4t}\), yielding our main result (Theorem~\ref{thm:maximal_K4t}):

 and consequently

 For \(t=1\) we prove \(z_L(6,4)=14\), showing that the bound is tight in this case.
 For \(t=2\) and \(t=3\) we obtain the concrete lower bounds \(z_L(28,8)\ge 68\) and \(z_L(66,12)\ge 162\), respectively.